Skip to main content

 VI.
 NOTES DURING PATROLLING

-• Avoid patrolling alone in hazardous areas.
+• Avoid patrolling alone in dangerous areas.

 • Do not use phones, smoke, or engage in personal activities while on patrol.